JellyTitan/Sofle-Pico/README.md

 ## Default layout

 The default layout for the Sofle Choc is in the QMK fork and demonstrates some LED functions.
+@todo: validate this image works as expected after folding into the main repo.
 ![Default layout for Sofle Choc Keyboard](./images/sofle-choc-keyboard-layout.png)

 ## Images of keyboard
+@todo update these after final hardware!!
 ![Keyboard Photo 1](./images/SofleChoc_2.jpg)
 ![Keyboard Photo 2](./images/SofleChoc_3.jpg)

 ## Version History
+@todo: Would it be appropriate to move the build_log here?
 * v2.1.1 - Top plate: moved the version label to less visible location, widened the area above the encoder.
 PCB version remains at v2.1
 * v2.1 - First published version

 <style>
 mark{
     position: fixed;